Last updated on April 25th, 2022 at 01:12 am

 Teaching our kids the basics of keeping a house is something that will serve them well for their rest of their lives.
 And, isn’t doing our part (with age-appropriate chores) part of how we all should work together in a family?

 Chores are also an excellent way to avoid the boredom whine.
 You’ll be able to keep them plenty busy with these summer chores!
 [Also read: How to Create a Bored Jar For Your Kids (+ Activity Ideas & Printables)]

 Summer Chores for Kids

 Buy your kids some garden gloves, and send them out to pull weeds.
 They could also plant some vegetables in your garden and be in charge of watering and harvesting.
-Teach them how to safely use the lawn mower.
-Give them the entrepreneurial bug and encourage them to offer to mow a neighbor’s lawn for a small fee.
+If they’re older, teach them how to safely use the lawn mower.
+Give them the entrepreneurial bug, and encourage them to offer to mow a neighbor’s lawn for a small fee.

 There are so many different ways to tackle the laundry monster.
 It’s really a matter of what works best for your family.
 No matter how you do it, get your kids involved!
 Kids as young as four or five can learn how to sort clothes, load them, and switch them from the washer to the dryer.
 They can match socks and put pajamas away too.
 Older kids can do the entire cycle from gathering dirty clothes to putting the clean clothes away.

 This is one of those chores I struggle to hand off because I want to know that my bathroom is really clean.
 But how will my kids learn to clean one of the dirtiest rooms in the house (I always read the kitchen is really the dirtiest) if I don’t teach them?
 You could ease them into it by helping them master wiping down the sink and the mirror, then moving on to the more arduous tasks of scrubbing the toilet, the tub, and the floor.